What’s the difference between connotation and denotation ?

 Connotation and denotation are easily confused, and the fact that neither word is particularly common in everyday use makes it difficult for many people to get a firm grip on the difference between them.
 While each of these two words has several possible meanings, they are notably distinct from each other in all senses.
 Denotation is concerned with explicit meaning, and connotation tends to be concerned with implicit meaning.
 The word home, for instance, has a denotation of “the place (such as a house or apartment) where a person lives,” but it may additionally have many connotations (such as “warmth,” “security,” or “childhood”) for some people.

 Examples of connotation in a Sentence

-The word “evolution,” with its connotation of unrolling, of progressive development, was not favored by Darwin; he preferred the bleak phrase “descent with modification” for his theory. —John Updike, New Yorker, 30 Dec.
+Miuccia Prada, a connoisseur of vintage jewelry, has a collection of tiaras and subverts their formal connotations by wearing them for the day.—Hamish Bowles, Vogue, March 1997Suddenly, Hsun-ching brightened.
+"So this is propaganda?"
+Alison did not know that, in Chinese, the word for propaganda literally means to spread information, and does not carry any negative connotations.—Mark Salzman, The Laughing Sutra, 1991The word "evolution," with its connotation of unrolling, of progressive development, was not favored by Darwin; he preferred the bleak phrase "descent with modification" for his theory.—John Updike, New Yorker, 30 Dec.
 1985

 a word with negative connotations